Search Prescriptions and Pharmacies

 Optima Medicare Special Needs Plans

-- 2023 Optima Medicare Engage (HMO C-SNP) Comprehensive Formulary
+2023 Optima Medicare Engage - Diabetes and Heart (HMO C-SNP) Prescription Drug Formulary

-- 2023 Optima Community Complete (HMO D-SNP) Comprehensive Formulary
+2023 Optima Community Complete (HMO D-SNP) Prescription Drug Formulary

-- 2023 Optima Community Complete (HMO D-SNP) Pharmacy and Drug Search
+2024 Sentara Community Complete (HMO D-SNP) Prescription Drug Formulary

 Note: Quantity limits, step therapy criteria and prior authorization forms can be found under Prescription Drugs on the member website.